A few days ago, at a pitch meeting with a client, I replied to fairly typical question with my fairly typical answer about remote working. It went;

-Similarly, our largest client is based in Sweden, and we’ve had other clients from Scandinavia, and the US, UK, the Netherlands, and further afield.
+Similarly, for a long time, our largest client was based in Sweden, and we’ve had other clients from Scandinavia, and the US, UK, the Netherlands, and further afield.
 The clients themselves have lived and worked on all four corners of the globe.
 We think that’s pretty neat.

 6 – Working remotely gives us freedom